scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         and exporting bitmaps)
     -   Textfields didn't respond to middle button clicks (to paste the primary selection).
-    -   FontForge would sometimes fail to exit properly if you brought up a script dlg.
+    -   websharpstudios would sometimes fail to exit properly if you brought up a script dlg.
     -   Added a --version command line option.
     -   Fixed another bug in generating postscript.